Disney’s Coronado Springs Resort Review

 - Blizzard Beach

+As we touched on earlier, each village has a bus stop, which is relatively easy to locate.
 Coronado Springs buses run a dedicated route.
 In most cases, they’ll stop at bus stops two, three, and four before heading to El Centro.

 Additionally, if you don’t want to walk to El Centro, you can always take one of the buses to the lobby.
-Just ask the next bus driver to make sure they will stop at the lobby on the way out.
+Just ask the bus driver to make sure they will stop at the lobby on the way out.

 Related: Transportation Options at Disney’s Coronado Springs